zannicolas/Excel_Skills_Proof/Project_2-Analysis/README.md

 - Understanding prevalent skills in the industry not only helps professionals stay competitive but also guides training and educational programs to focus on the most impactful technologies.

-## 4️⃣ What’s the pay of the top 10 skills?
+## 4️⃣ How much they pay for the top 10 skills?

 ### 📊 Skill: Advanced Charts (Pivot Chart)